Self-associated three-dimensional cones: Introduction

-A regular convex cone $K \subset \mathbb R^n$ is a closed convex cone with non-empty interior and containing no line.
-The \emph{Calabi conjecture} on affine spheres \cite{Calabi72}, proven by the efforts of several authors, states that for every regular convex cone $K \subset \mathbb R^n$ there exists a unique complete hyperbolic affine sphere with mean curvature $-1$ which is asymptotic to the boundary of the cone \cite{ChengYau77,Sasaki80}, and conversely, every complete hyperbolic affine sphere is asymptotic to the boundary of a regular convex cone \cite{ChengYau86,Li90,Li92}.
-These affine spheres are equipped with a complete Riemannian metric, the affine metric $h$, and a totally symmetric trace-less $(0,3)$-tensor, the cubic form $C$.
-These objects are invariant under the action of the group $SL(n,\mathbb R)$ of unimodular transformations.
-Moreover, the affine sphere and the corresponding regular convex cone $K$ can be reconstructed from the affine metric and the cubic form up to a unimodular transformation of the ambient space $\mathbb R^n$.
-For more information on affine spheres see, e.g., \cite{NomizuSasaki}, for a survey on the Calabi conjecture see \cite[Chapter 2]{LiSimonZhao}.
+A proper, or regular, convex cone $K \subset \mathbb R^n$ is a closed convex cone with non-empty interior and containing no line.
+In the sequel we shall speak of cones for brevity, meaning always proper convex cones.
+The \emph{Calabi conjecture} on affine spheres \cite{Calabi72}, proven by the efforts of several authors, states that for every cone there exists a unique complete hyperbolic affine sphere with mean curvature $-1$ which is asymptotic to the boundary of the cone \cite{ChengYau77,Sasaki80}, and conversely, every complete hyperbolic affine sphere is asymptotic to the boundary of a cone \cite{ChengYau86,Li90,Li92}.
+These affine spheres are equipped with a complete non-positively curved Riemannian metric, the affine metric $h$, and a totally symmetric trace-less $(0,3)$-tensor, the cubic form $C$.
+The two objects are equivariant under the action of the group $SL(n,\mathbb R)$ of unimodular transformations.
+Moreover, the affine sphere and the corresponding cone $K$ can be reconstructed from $(h,C)$ up to a unimodular transformation of the ambient space $\mathbb R^n$.
+For more on affine spheres see, e.g., \cite{NomizuSasaki}, for a survey on the Calabi conjecture see \cite[Chapter 2]{LiSimonZhao}.

-Locally convex 2-dimensional affine spheres have definite affine metrics and are therefore Riemann surfaces.
-Their affine metrics are conformally flat and can be described by a conformal factor $u$ in isothermal coordinates.
-Their cubic form $C$ can be represented as the real part of a holomorphic cubic differential $U$ (or more precisely $U(z)\,dz^3$, where $U(z)$ is a holomorphic function) on the Riemann surface which satisfies a certain compatibility condition involving the conformal factor of the affine metric $h$ \cite{Wang91}.
-In \cite{Wang91} C.~Wang also deduced the moving frame equations whose integration allows to reconstruct the affine sphere from a given compatible pair $(h,U)$.
-Hyperbolic affine 2-spheres which are asymptotic to the boundary of cones $K \subset \mathbb R^3$ are simply connected non-compact Riemann surfaces.
-This relation connects holomorphic cubic differentials on non-compact simply connected domains in the complex plane to 3-dimensional regular convex cones.
-A few results exist which make this relation more concrete in different cases.